juletx/BertaQA/README.md

 We use the HuggingFace Transformers to translate the datasets.
 Translation scripts are in the `translate` directory.
 There is a folder for each model with the translation scripts that were used to generate the results in the paper.
 The resulting translated datasets are available in HuggingFace: https://huggingface.co/HiTZ/BertaQA.

 - The script `dataset.py` contains the dataset classes.
-- The script `dataset_configs.py` contains the configuration for each dataset.
+- The script `dataset_configs.py` contains the dataset configuration.
 - We use the `translate_dataset_nllb.py` script to translate the datasets with NLLB.
 This script uses the `translate.py` script to translate each field of the dataset.
 - The `translate_dataset_few_shot.py` script is used to translate the datasets with XGLM.
 This script uses the `translate_few_shot.py` script to translate each field of the dataset.